Healthy for Life with UVA Dine

 #3.
 Become familiar with the menu and offerings on the Copper Hood stations at O’Hill, Runk, and Fresh Food Co.

 #4.
 The last step is simply taking charge of your health – we are here to partner with you and keep you nourished, safe and happy at the University of Virginia.
 Students are always welcome to come into the kitchen and read ingredient labels and talk to our culinary team about being safe in our residential dining facilities.
 Please do not hesitate to contact us to start the conversation.
 We also welcome feedback from current students and parents so that we can improve the program for all students on Grounds.

 The Copper Hood Station: A Dedicated Allergy-Friendly Station

-At your request, we have included the Copper Hood menu in our online listing for these locations on our website.
+At your request, we have included The Copper Hood menu in our online listing for these locations on our website.
 This means that the following disclaimer is displayed at the bottom of each menu item: Aramark relies on our vendors' allergy warning and ingredient listings.
 Because we operate a commercial kitchen where ingredient substitutions, recipe revisions and cross-contact with allergens is possible, Aramark cannot guarantee that any food item will be completely free of allergens.
-However, as noted above, at U.Va.
-Dining we vet each product with the vendor annually.
-We also work personally with the students to ensure their needs are being met – at the Copper Hood and all other stations in our dining rooms.
-Please reach out to us at email@example.com if you have any questions regarding our dining program.
+We also work personally with the students to ensure their needs are being met at The Copper Hood and all other stations in our dining rooms.
+Please reach out to us at firstname.lastname@example.org if you have any questions regarding our dining program.